Sky Tonight

 Where is NGC2282 right now?

 NGC2282 is located in the constellation Monoceros, at right ascension 06h 46m 51s" and declination 01° 18' 57s.
-At the current time, it is above the horizon at an altitude of 44 degrees toward the southeast from your location, with an apparent magnitude of 10.00.
+At the current time, it is below the horizon and not visible from your location.

 Finder Chart for NGC2282